Leavitt Path Algebra over Kronecker Square of Quivers and Cross product algebra: Leavitt path algebra over Kronecker square and Hayashi's Face Algebra

 Next, we show that since the module category of Leavitt path algebras is well studied, it might help us understand the module category of Hayashi's face algebra.
 Recall that for a $\mathbb Z$-graded noncommutative $\mathbb K$-algebra $A$, the category of quasi-coherent sheaves on noncommutative scheme is defined as $\QGr A:= \Gr A/\Fdim A$ where $\Gr A$ is the category of $\mathbb Z$-graded modules over $A$ and $\Fdim A$ is the Serre subcategory of finite-dimensional submodules.

 Let $\mathbb K$ be a field, and $Q$ be a finite quiver.
 We denote the category of left $\mathbb KQ$-modules with degree-preserving homomorphisms as $\Gr\mathbb KQ$ and we denote its full subcategory of modules that are the sum of their finite-dimensional submodules.
-Smith \cite{Smith} studied the quotient category $\QGr\mathbb KQ:=\Gr\mathbb KQ/\Fdim\mathbb KQ$ and proved that if $Q^0$ is the quiver without sources or sinks that is obtained by repeatedly removing all sinks and sources from $Q$, then we have the category equivalence $\QGr\mathbb K Q \equiv \Gr L_{\mathbb K}(Q^0) \equiv \Mod (L_{\mathbb K}(Q^0))_0$.
+Smith \cite[Theorem 1.3]{Smith} studied the quotient category $\QGr\mathbb KQ:=\Gr\mathbb KQ/\Fdim\mathbb KQ$ and proved that if $Q^0$ is the quiver without sources or sinks that is obtained by repeatedly removing all sinks and sources from $Q$, then we have the category equivalence $\QGr\mathbb K Q \equiv \Gr L_{\mathbb K}(Q^0) \equiv \Mod (L_{\mathbb K}(Q^0))_0$.

-First, we have the following simple observation that we state without proof. \begin{lemma} For a finite quiver $Q$, let $Q^0$ denote the quiver without sinks obtained by repeatedly removing sinks from $Q$.
+First, we have the following simple observation that we state without proof. \begin{lemma} For a finite quiver $Q$, let $Q^0$ denote the quiver without source or sinks obtained by repeatedly removing sources and sinks from $Q$.
 Then $(\widehat{Q})^0=\widehat{Q^0}$. \end{lemma}

 A $\mathbb Z$-graded ring $R=\oplus_{n\in \mathbb Z} R_n$ is called \textit{strongly graded} if $R_nR_{-n}=R_0$ for each $n$.
 Let us denote by $\Gr R$, the category of graded right $R$-modules and by $\Mod R$, the category of right $R$-modules.
-Dade's Theorem \cite{Dade} states that $R$ is strongly graded if and only if the functors and form mutually inverse equivalences of categories.
+Dade's Theorem \cite[Theorem 2.8]{Dade} states that $R$ is strongly graded if and only if the functors and form mutually inverse equivalences of categories.

 \begin{proposition} For any finite quiver $Q$, the following are equivalent: \begin{enumerate} \item $L_{\mathbb K}(Q)$ is strongly graded. \item $L_{\mathbb K}(\widehat{Q})$ is strongly graded. \item $\Gr L_{\mathbb K}(Q)\equiv \Mod (L_{\mathbb K}(Q))_0$. \item $\Gr L_{\mathbb K}(\widehat{Q})\equiv \Mod (L_{\mathbb K}(\widehat{Q}))_0$. \end{enumerate} \end{proposition}